Help for Pandemic Fatigue

 Maybe the change you need is starting over.
-Taking your dream and making it a reality.
+Take your dream and make it a reality.
 Whether it's a new career direction, going back or starting school, starting a hobby or activity that interests you.

 Or maybe the change you need is less of a beginning and more of an ending.
 Walking away from the job that drains you.
 Letting go of the friends who can't seem to stop tearing you down.
 Moving on from a relationship that is toxic.

 Take stock of where you are in life.
 Finances, time commitments, friends who support you, your career and where it's taking you.
 Take a good look at what may be holding you back from achieving your dreams.
 Then adjust or eliminate altogether as needed,

 Let go of negative self-talk and any other behaviors that keep you stuck.
 Schedule an appointment with a professional counselor.
 If that's not feasible, choose a good friend who can give you perspective on your current state of thinking.
 Journal to find introspection.
 Submerse yourself in the healing power of meditation, yoga, nature.